byui-cse/cse341-ts-student/readme.md

 ## Testing

-Test the endpoints in the `routes.rest` file with Rest Client or another similar tool.
+Test the endpoints in the api-docs page.
+You can also test the endpoints using Postman or a similar tool.